- Download our Moving to South Africa Guide (PDF)

 Choosing a car in South Africa

-It's a good idea for expats to get started on the car-buying process while still in their home country by making a few decisions upfront.
+It’s a good idea to start the car-buying process while still in your home country to ensure you have made a few decisions upfront.
 New or used car?
 What size?
 What make?
 Diesel or petrol?
-To make a decision, there are a few things that should be known about South Africa.
+There are a few things you should know about South Africa when making your decision:

-Cars are notoriously expensive in South Africa, and expats will certainly pay a lot more for a car here than they would expect.
+- Cars are notoriously expensive in South Africa, and you will certainly pay a lot more for a car here than you would expect

-Most roads are good, especially in metropolitan areas.
-Should an expat decide to venture into the bush during their stay, a four-wheel drive will come in handy.
+- Most roads are good, especially in metropolitan areas.
+Should you decide to venture into the bush during your stay, a four-wheel drive will come in handy.

 New vs used cars

 Given the high cost of cars, many expats are tempted to buy a used car.
-The advantage of new cars, however, is that they typically include a motor plan that allows owners to get free services for a number of years.
-Some used-car dealerships will also offer a service plan of some type, but many do not.
+The advantage of new cars, however, is that they typically include a motor plan that allows owners to get their cars serviced for a number of years.
+Some used car dealerships will also offer a service plan of some type, but many do not.
 If a service plan is offered, find out the terms regarding validity, as service plans typically expire after a certain mileage or number of years.

 Size and make

-Regarding size, an expat would have to consider the intended day-to-day usage of the car.
+Regarding size, an expat would have to consider the car’s intended day-to-day usage.
 Naturally, a family of four or five will require more space than a single expat.

-When it comes to the make of car, do consider that purchasing a car make with little representation in South Africa will make it difficult to service.
-In addition, it will mean that spare parts will be expensive and may need to be sourced from abroad.
+When it comes to the car’s make, do consider that purchasing a car model with little representation in South Africa will make it difficult to service.
+Additionally, it will mean that spare parts will be expensive and may need to be sourced from abroad.

-If a buyer is going to live in South Africa for a defined period of time, then it's worthwhile to consider the resale value of the vehicle they buy.
-To maximise resale value, expats should ensure that they have their car serviced regularly and should keep rigorous records of the car's history.
+If a buyer is going to live in South Africa for a defined period of time, then it’s worthwhile to consider the resale value of the vehicle they buy.
+To maximise resale value, ensure that you have your car serviced regularly and keep rigorous records of the car’s history.
 Naturally, popular brands of cars will sell more easily than less well-known makes.

 Smash-and-grab protection

-Unfortunately, given the high rate of theft from cars in South Africa, one added amenity to look for when car-shopping is smash-and-grab protection.
-This film protects the windscreen and windows against smash-and-grabs which may occur while cars are stopped at traffic lights.
-Most higher-end cars come already equipped with smash-and-grab protection, but if not, it can be added later.
+Unfortunately, given the high rate of theft from cars in South Africa, one added amenity to look for when car shopping is smash-and-grab protection.
+This film protects the windscreen and windows against smash-and-grabs, which may occur while cars are stopped at traffic lights.
+Most higher-end cars are equipped with smash-and-grab protection, but if not, they can be added later.

 Finding a car in South Africa

-If buying a used car, expats should check used-car websites and online classified portals to get a better idea of what's out there.
+If buying a used car, you should check used car websites and online classified portals to get a better idea of what’s out there.
 Another option for more knowledgeable car buyers is auction houses.
-Auctions are an opportunity to pick up a real bargain.
+Auctions are an opportunity to pick up a real bargain but be aware that the cars may have undisclosed issues, which you will be liable to fix.
 New cars, as is the case in all countries, are found at car dealerships.

 Registering a car in South Africa

-In South Africa, a buyer gains possession of their car once they've paid for it, but they still need to register the vehicle to formally gain title ownership.
-The place to do this is at the nearest licencing office.
+In South Africa, a buyer gains possession of their car once they’ve paid for it, but they still need to register the vehicle to gain title ownership formally.
+The place to do this is at the nearest licensing office.

-Once the car has been registered, buyers will need to cut out the car's licence disc (which is renewable every year) and affix it to their windscreen from the inside.
-For new cars, licence plates should be ordered (the dealership will usually do this on behalf of the buyer) and must be affixed to the front and back of the car.
-While waiting for licence plates to be made, a temporary car licence certificate is placed inside the car's rear window.
+Once the car has been registered, buyers must cut out the car’s licence disc (renewable every year) and affix it to their windscreen from the inside.
+For new cars, licence plates should be ordered (the dealership will usually do this on behalf of the buyer) and affixed to the car’s front and back.
+While waiting for licence plates to be made, a temporary car licence certificate is placed inside the car’s rear window.

 Car insurance in South Africa

-Once the car has been registered and the licence plates affixed, expats will have one last hurdle left before they can hit the road: insurance.
+Once the car has been registered and the licence plates affixed, you will have one last hurdle left before you can hit the road: insurance.

 Most car insurance companies in South Africa will insure a vehicle over the phone and book an appointment for the car to be inspected at a registered dealership.